constcallid/test093025/README.md

 ### `new InDom(source)`
 Shortcut: **$n**

-Creates a new `InDom` object wrapping a DOM Element or parsing an HTML string to create a DOM Element.
+Creates a new `InDom` object from a given underlying DOM element or an HTML string representing a DOM element.
-Returns an existing `InDom` object if one already exists for the given source element.
-Throws a `TypeError` if the source is not a valid DOM Element or HTML string.

 **Parameters:**
 - `source` {Document|Element|string}: DOM Element or HTML string of a DOM element

-**Returns:** `InDom`
+**Returns:** `InDom` - New `InDom` object or an existing one (if one already exists for the given source element).

 **Throws:**
 - `TypeError`: If the source is not a valid DOM Element, the document or HTML string of one DOM Element